jeffmakes/pi-data-recovery/README.md

 Here's a snap of the pinout from the datasheet:
 ![eMMC pinout diagram](images/emmc-pinout.png?raw=1)

-A normal SD card has a 4-bit data bus, an eMMC chip has an 8-bit one, but, luckily, both can operate in a single-bit mode.
+A normal SD card has a 4-bit data bus, an eMMC chip has an 8-bit one, but, luckily, both can operate in a slower, single-bit mode.
 That means we only need to connect these six signals from the Pi's eMMC to the SD reader:

 | Signal | Function |
 | ------ | -------- |